Malta–United Kingdom relations: History

 The British took possession of Malta in 1800, defeating an unpopular French garrison that had taken possession of the islands two years earlier.
 Malta was established as the Malta Protectorate which de jure was supposed to be evacuated under the terms of the 1802 Treaty of Amiens.
 However, de facto this Protectorate lasted until Malta became a Crown Colony on 23 July 1813, when Sir Thomas Maitland was appointed as Governor of Malta.
 That year, Malta was granted the Bathurst Constitution.
 Malta's status as a Crown Colony was confirmed by the Treaty of Paris of 1814.
 The islands were seen as being of key strategic significance, lying between Gibraltar and the Suez Canal, and became an important shipping station on the sea route between Great Britain and British India.
 As a result, Malta became the headquarters of the British Mediterranean Fleet until the 1930s.

 The islands were essentially under Admiralty rule until 1849, when a partly elected legislative council was formed.
-In 1921, this was replaced with a fully elected bicameral parliament, which brought Malta a degree of Home Rule within the British Empire.
+In 1921, this was officially replaced with a fully elected bicameral parliament, bringing Malta a degree of Home Rule within the British Empire.

 During World War II, the islands were regularly bombed by Axis forces.
 Despite the efforts of the Regia Aeronautica and the Luftwaffe, the islands did not surrender.
-This is credited to the heroism of the general population of Malta, who earned them a collective George Cross, awarded by George VI in 1943.
-A depiction of the distinguished medal has remained on the Maltese flag to the present day (in a red fimbriation after its original blue canton was removed in 1964).
+This is credited to the heroism of the general population of Malta, which earned them a collective George Cross, awarded by George VI in 1943.
+A depiction of the medal has remained on the Maltese flag to the present day (in a red fimbriation after its original blue canton was removed in 1964).